g-leech/argmin-gravitas/_posts/2021-07-10-music-against-internet.markdown

 categories:
 ---

+> Could I interest you in everything all of the time?<br>
+A little bit of everything all of the time?<br>
+Apathy's a tragedy, and boredom is a crime!<br>
+Anything and everything all of the time.

+> Mommy let you use her iPad; you were barely two
+And it did all the things we designed it to do
+Now, look at you!
+Oh, look at you!
+You, you!
+Unstoppable, watchable...

 # because the internet

 # Solid State by Jonathan Coulton

 # Inside by Bo Burnham

+"always skilled, sometimes beautiful, but often in the category of novelty songs"

 # Moral Panic by Nothing But Thieves